0x4447-office/0x4447_webpage_consulting/_posts/2020-03-15-the-benefits-of-aws-organizations.md

 # To sum it up

-I hope this explanation will help you organize your thoughts around the AWS organization and you'll know exactly what to ask for when talking to contractors or your team.
+I hope this explanation will help you organize your thoughts around AWS Organizations and you'll know exactly what to ask for when talking to contractors or your team.

-If you found this article useful, consider sharing it with someone you think could benefit from it.

 # Contact

 Check our [contanct](/contact.html) page to find out how to get in touch with us.

+# Sharing is Caring

+If you found this article useful, consider sharing it with someone you think could benefit from it.